Hunter Region

-The Hunter Region, also commonly known as the Hunter Valley, is a region of New South Wales, Australia, extending from approximately 162 km to 310 km north of Sydney.
+The Hunter Region, also commonly known as the Hunter Valley, Newcastle Region, or simply Hunter, spans the region in northern New South Wales, Australia, extending from approximately 162 km to 310 km north of Sydney.
 It contains the Hunter River and its tributaries with highland areas to the north and south.
 Situated at the northern end of the Sydney Basin bioregion, the Hunter Valley is one of the largest river valleys on the NSW coast, and is most commonly known for its wineries and coal industry.